 The County shall maintain a watchful attitude over the issuance of special assessment bonds for benefit district improvements.
 While the County's share of any benefit district project may fluctuate, the County will not pay more than 50% of any proposed costs related to a benefit district.
 Further, it will be the responsibility of the Debt Management Committee to analyze each special assessment bond issue for indications that future special assessments will equal or exceed the annual principal and interest payments of such bonds.
-A report on the findings of the Debt Management Committee will be submitted to the County Manager prior to the BOCC approval of any special assessment bond issue.
+The Debt Management Committee will submit a report detailing its findings to the County Manager prior to the BoCC approval of any special assessment bond issue.